sailing-yacht-research-foundation/raw-data-server/README.md

 And run `docker-compose -f deployment/docker-compose.yml --env-file deployment/.env config`

 If you get an error message: "CannotPullContainerError: inspect image has been retried x time(s)", you will also need to push the docker image to the ECR using the push commands from the AWS console after terraform successfully created the infrastructure.
-You can simply run the shell script deploy.sh:
+You can simply run the shell script `deploy.sh`:

+1. Configure AWS cli by following steps here https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
-1. Check the variable in side the deploy.sh if it is correct, change it as needed before running the script AWS_ECR_REGISTRY=335855654610.dkr.ecr.us-east-1.amazonaws.com AWS_REGION=us-east-1
+2. Check the variable in side the `deploy.sh` if it is correct, change it as needed before running the script AWS_ECR_REGISTRY=335855654610.dkr.ecr.us-east-1.amazonaws.com AWS_REGION=us-east-1
   ECR_REPO_NAME=raw-data-server
   ECR_TAG=latest

-2. Run script `./deploy.sh`.
+3. Run script `./deploy.sh`.
 This will build the docker image tag it and upload to AWS ECR.

 If this is the first time run, you will need to run terraform init and apply (commands below)

-#### Terraform Configurations
+### Terraform Configurations

 AWS requires to use an MFA to perform IAM operation with an assume-role, please add MFA device to the Security Credentials of the access key, and add the serial into the local aws config on the profile.

-#### Terraform Commands
+### Terraform Commands

 - To initialize terraform container, run `docker-compose -f deployment/docker-compose.yml run --rm terraform init`
 - To validate terraform configurations, run `docker-compose -f deployment/docker-compose.yml run --rm terraform validate`